HMS Volcano (1804): As Volcano

 Later, Volcano served in the Potomac under Rear Admiral Pulteney Malcolm.
 On 31 October 1814, while escorting a merchantman to Jamaica, Volcano nearly succeeded in capturing the 7-gun American privateer schooner Saucy Jack.
 The two vessels exchange fire before the American took advantage of her greater speed and escaped.
 The British lost three men killed; the Americans lost seven killed and 14 wounded.

 At the end of 1814, Volcano took part in the Gulf Campaign.
 Under the rules of prize-money, Thames shared in the proceeds of the capture of the American vessels in the Battle of Lake Borgne on 14 December 1814.

 Volcano was sent up the Mississippi, with another bomb vessel, HMS Aetna, and Herald (18), Thistle (12), and Pigmy (10) to bombard Fort St Philip.
-It took the British vessels from 30 December to 9 January to work the forty miles up the Mississippi to the fort, by warping and hard towing to the Plaquesmines Bend, just below the fort.
+It took the British vessels from 30 December to 9 January to work the forty miles up the Mississippi to the fort, by warping and hard towing to the Plaquemines Bend, just below the fort.
 On 9 January 1815 Volcano dropped anchor on the south shore of the Mississippi, in a position out of the range of the fort's cannon, her mortar within range of the fort.
 After the British retired from New Orleans, Volcano sailed along the Gulf Coast and was present during the siege of Fort Bowyer in February 1815.

 After end of the war with America, Volcano sailed for home on 5 April 1815 and arrived at Portsmouth on 31 May.
 Commander John Watling assumed command in June, but the Navy paid Volcano off in September.

 Disposal: The Admiralty sold Volcano on 28 August 1816 for £1,100.